I tried basic authentication using Apache

 AuthType Basic AuthName basic auth test AuthUserFile /var/www/vhosts/example.com/.htpasswd require valid-user

-And since apache does not allow .htaccess settings by default, we will configure it to allow it.
+And since Apache does not allow .htaccess settings by default, we will configure it to allow it

 <VirtualHost *:80>ServerName example.com DocumentRoot /var/www/vhosts/example.com/public_html<Directory /var/www/vhosts/example.com/public_html> AllowOverride AuthConfig</Directory></VirtualHost>

-First, in order to decide which Directory to reflect the settings,<Directory /var/www/vhosts/example.com/public_html></Directory> I will describe it.
-By setting AllowOverride to AuthConfig, settings such as basic authentication can be reflected.
-Once you have made this change, restart your computer for the previous settings to take effect.
+First, to decide which Directory to reflect the settings in,<Directory /var/www/vhosts/example.com/public_html></Directory> By setting AllowOverride to AuthConfig, you can reflect settings such as basic authentication.
+After making this change, restart the system to reflect the previous settings

 sudo systemctl restart httpd